worktheclock/replit.github.io/tutorials/05-pair-programming-using-multiplayer-with-repl-it.md

 Pair programming intuitively sounds like it would be inefficient: after all, the two developers could instead be working on different projects simultaneously.
 But on top of catching more bugs, two people working together often display more creativity as well.
 You might think of an idea based on something your buddy said that wouldn't have come to you alone.

 If you have a friend handy, work through this tutorial together to gain real pair programming experience.
-If you're alone, fire up two browsers (or use incognito mode) to sign into two Repl.it accounts simultaneously.
+If you're alone, fire up two browsers (or use incognito mode) to sign into two Replit accounts simultaneously.

 ## Extending our data science article using pair programming: Getting help